 - Hire equipment.
 Prebooked hire equipment such as ski gear or a rental vehicle.

 - Holiday activities.
 Prebooked activities such as bungee jumping or a fishing trip.

 The thing to remember with cancellation cover is that it doesn’t cover every eventuality (i.e. cancellations resulting from your own negligence) and it only covers you up to the benefit limit of the policy, which is why it’s important to always read the Product Disclosure Statement carefully when purchasing your travel insurance.

-We analysed when our users were looking for cover and found that while the majority of people were doing the right thing, many are still leaving getting cover far too late.
+We analysed when our users were looking for cover and found that while the majority of people were getting travel insurance in advance, many are still leaving it far too late.

 |When are people taking out cover?||Percentage|